Home > Manage Payment & Claims > Your property risk profile

 How is my premium made up?

-What does a flood risk score mean?
+What does a flood risk rating mean?

 Am I the only customer affected by this change?

-No, this change impacts how we calculate the flood portion of all Tower customers’ house and landlord insurance premiums.
-Most of our customers won’t see any significant change in their premiums.
-Here’s a quick snapshot:
+No. This change impacts how we calculate the flood portion of all Tower customers' house and landlord insurance premiums.
+Most of our customers won't see any significant change in their premiums.
+Here's a quick snapshot:

-• Nearly 90% of our customers will receive a reduction in the flood risk portion of their premium (on average about $25 per year per customer).
+• Nearly 90% of our customers will receive a reduction in the flood risk portion of their premium (on average., about $25 per year per customer).

-• For the very small portion of our customers (less than 1%) who receive a high or very high flood risk score rating, they will see an increase greater than $501 per year.
+• For the very small portion of our customers (less than 1%) who receive a high or very high flood risk rating, they will see an increase greater than $501 per year.
 If your property falls into this category, we will aim to proactively contact you prior to your policy renewing to discuss this increase and your options.

 Where can I see a breakdown of my premium to see the reason for the increases?

-Log into your My Tower account to see your premium breakdown.
-Four weeks before your policy renews you will see a comparison of what you paid last year vs your upcoming premium breakdown for different risks.
-While we aim to show you as much information as we can, as risk-based pricing for flood is new, we won’t be able to show you the flood premium break down from last year.
-You will also find information on what you can do to help protect you and your property from flood related events.
+Log in to your My Tower account to see your premium breakdown.
+Four weeks before your policy renews, you will see a comparison of what you paid last year vs. your upcoming premium breakdown for different risks.

 Where did you source the flood risk information from?

-To help Tower understand the flood risk for your address we’ve commissioned a company called Risk Management Solutions (RMS).
-The RMS flood models are built using the most advanced technologies, science, and data including lessons from historical events, geologic data, ongoing global research and damage statistics.
-Tower combines the RMS model with our own claims' knowledge and data as well as building construction type and elevation to better understand the risk associated with each address.
-The launch of the flood model is a first for New Zealand and is part of our commitment to giving our customers a better understanding of their risk profiles.
-The RMS website has more information on their approach to flood modelling and the New Zealand Inland Flood HD Model here.
+To help Tower understand the flood risk for your address, we've commissioned a company called Risk Management Solutions (RMS).
+The RMS flood models are built using the most advanced technologies, science, and data, including lessons from historical events, geologic data, ongoing global research, and damage statistics.

-My risk rating is high or very high, but my address has never been affected by a flood – can you explain this?
+My risk rating is high or very high, but my address has never been affected by a flood.
+Can you explain this?

 Our data shows the likelihood of a flood happening in the future.
 Your property may still be at risk of a flood in the future, even if this hasn’t affected your property before.

-Our data is based on a combination of Tower and Risk Management Solutions (RMS) model data.
-The RMS model outlines the potential risk of flood from rain or rivers occurring and is combined with Tower’s estimated rebuild or replacement cost.
-The RMS New Zealand Inland Flood HD Model is built with some of the latest and most sophisticated data available in New Zealand including data from the National Institute of Water and Atmospheric Research (NIWA), Land Information New Zealand (LINZ), local and regional councils and the ICNZ.
+The RMS New Zealand Inland Flood HD Model is built with some of the latest and most sophisticated data available in New Zealand, including data from the National Institute of Water and Atmospheric Research (NIWA), Land Information New Zealand (LINZ), local and regional councils, and the ICNZ.

 Our new way of pricing more accurately reflects the cost of providing natural disaster cover at each address.
 This means locations that have a higher chance of suffering damage from natural disasters will likely pay more than locations where the chance is lower.